 - 1. Groups that are presumed by HUD to be low- and moderate-income. - 2.
-Groups of persons already documented as low- and moderate-income.

-- 3. Groups whose composition is such that it can be concluded that a majority of their clientele will be low- and moderate-income persons. - 4.
-Groups that can be documented to be predominantly low- and moderate-income (at least 51%).
+Groups of persons already documented as low- and moderate-income. - 3.
+Location of services or groups whose composition is such that it can be concluded that a majority of their clientele will be low- and moderate-income persons. - 4.
+Groups that can be documented to be predominantly low- and moderate-income (at least 51% of those served).